 In fact this is a really interesting bit of science that may shed light on problems like idiopathic infertility and all sorts of other stuff.
 Who knows?
 Not me.

-But what I do know is we’re not even a full month into 2020, the Tangerine Shitgibbon has nearly kicked off WW3 in the Middle East, Australia has caught fire, there’s a new coronavirus China – yet the media is obsessing about minor royals and teenagers are dangling their crotch nuggets in soy sauce.
+But what I do know is we’re not even a full month into 2020, the Tangerine Shitgibbon has nearly kicked off WW3 in the Middle East, Australia has caught fire, there’s a new coronavirus in China I don’t like the look of – yet the media is obsessing about minor royals and teenagers are dangling their crotch nuggets in soy sauce.

 We’re fucking doomed.